heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1865*.
-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir not only of names and titles but the Second Duke's debts, a politician and businessman, weary, honest, not without his moments of shrewdness,
+*1863*.
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Buckingham and Chandos, heir not only of names and titles but the Second Duke's debts, a politician and businessman, weary, honest, not without his moments of shrewdness, visits the University of Aberdeen to obtain a second opinion from some rail engineers.

 <p align="center">
   ⁂